Chili Public Library

 East Rochester Public Library

-Established in 1922, East Rochester Public Library has served the community from its current location since 1978.
+Established in 1922, the East Rochester Public Library has served the community from its current location since 1978.

 Webster Public Library